 1. Quality Control

 Ensuring that the safari operator you choose delivers the highest quality African travel experience is the most crucial part of the planning process!
-This becomes particularly important when choosing a budget tour operator as the aim is to cut costs without compromising on quality.
+This becomes tricky if your budget is tight, as you'll want to find an affordable tour operator who can work with a limited budget without compromising on quality.

 1 Picking the right African safari operator Feature